grab/engineering-blog/_posts/2019-07-04-grab-everyday-super-app.md

 To solve this, we have built a recommendation engine, which is a system that suggests the type of content a user should consider consuming.
 In order to make a recommendation, we need to understand three factors:

 1.  **Users**.
-There’s a lot we can infer about our users based on how they've used the Grab app, such as the number of rides they’ve taken, the type of food they like to order, the movie voucher deals they’ve purchased, the games they’ve played, and so on.
-    This information gives us the opportunity to understand our users’ preferences better, enabling us to match their profiles with relevant and suitable content.
+There’s a lot we can infer about our users based on how they've used the Grab app, such as the number of rides they’ve taken, the type of food they like to order, the movie voucher deals they’ve purchased, the games they’ve played, and so on. <br />This information gives us the opportunity to understand our users’ preferences better, enabling us to match their profiles with relevant and suitable content.
 2.  **Items**.
 These are the characteristics of the content.
 We consider the type of the content (e.g. video, games, rewards) and consumability (e.g. purchase, view, redeem).
 We also consider other metadata such as store hours for merchants, points to burn for rewards, and GPS coordinates for points of interest.
 3.  **Context**.
 This pertains to the setting in which a user is consuming our content.
 It could be the time of day, the user's location, or the current feed category.